 Rest the pizza for 2 to 3 minutes, so the uneven temperatures caused by microwave cooking can even out.
 Transfer the finished pizza to your cutting board, and cut it into serving portions.

-Premade Crust Method
+Use a Premade Crust

+Shred your cheese, prepare the sauce, and chop or slice any other toppings you wish to use.
 Place the prepared crust on a microwaveable plate, ideally one that's flat on the bottom so your sauce and toppings won't run to the middle.
 Alternatively, place the pizza on a sheet of parchment paper that's been cut to fit the turntable in your microwave.

+Spread sauce over the prepared crust, then distribute the cheese and toppings evenly.
 Microwave your pizza on High for 7 to 9 minutes or until the toppings are fully cooked and visibly bubbling.
 Allow the pizza to rest for 2 to 3 minutes before slicing, so the temperature of the ingredients can equalize throughout the pie.